aysel2002/PlanIt_EventPortal/README.md

 ## How it Works ?
+To start creating a Event Portal System in Django, makes sure that you have PyCharm Professional IDE Installed in your computer.
 Thease are the module to add functionality for Event Portal System Project in Django

 ### Create template for the homepage in Event Portal System.